top of page

 If your priority is lifestyle first, the seafront and select prime residential pockets usually stand out.
 They deliver immediacy, experience and strong personal use value, even if the entry price is higher.

 If your priority is balanced rental performance, established residential districts often deserve closer attention than buyers initially expect.
 They may not carry the same holiday-market glamour, but they can offer broader demand and more stable annual occupancy.
+City-centre yields of 5.4% to 7.4% are competitive by any Mediterranean standard.

 If your priority is low-friction ownership, the best area is often the one paired with the best delivery and management structure.
 A strong postcode helps, but a well-run asset in a good location will usually outperform a poorly managed asset in a headline location.